 I want to sincerely thank the organisers of CSSConf EU and JSConf EU for being so kind to invite codebar, and all of the other great initiatives that provide safe spaces for people to learn.
 I want to give a special shout out to Jan who was an amazing host.
 It was an incredible opportunity to spread information about the great things codebar makes possible.
 I am really, really excited to report that on the Monday after the conferences, we had the busiest Berlin codebar on record - and I can't wait to see what else we can do to help even more students learn and discover possibilities for themselves in tech.

-If you'd like to get more involved in codebar - we are always looking for more students, coaches and sponsors! - please see (and sign up on) our website, check out our main Twitter (each chapter around the world has their own Twitter account), email us at email@example.com, see our main Facebook and Instagram accounts, find our Slack channels, and see this PDF about codebar Berlin for a closer look into what each of our 25 chapters around the world do! ❤️
+If you'd like to get more involved in codebar - we are always looking for more students, coaches and sponsors! - please see (and sign up on) our website, check out our main Twitter (each chapter around the world has their own Twitter account), email us at email@example.com, see our main Facebook and Instagram accounts, and find our Slack channels! ❤️